InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation

-where $q_t$ denotes the proprioception state at time $t$.
+where $q_t$ denotes the proprioception state at time $t$, and $h_{\mathrm{und}}$ and $h_{\mathrm{gen}}$ are the contextual conditioning features produced by the understanding expert and the generation expert, respectively.
 During inference, sampling from the learned policy distribution is achieved by solving an ODE: starting from Gaussian noise $\epsilon \sim \mathcal{N}(0, I)$, we iteratively apply the Euler update:

 where $\tau$ progresses from $0$ to $1$ over $K$ steps with step size $\Delta\tau=1/K$.

 \textbf{Loss Function.} The total training objective is a weighted summation of two loss components:

 where $\lambda$ is a hyperparameter balancing the two objectives.
 This joint optimization enforces representational consistency across modalities, enables implicit causal modeling of action-environment dynamics, and facilitates cross-modal knowledge transfer for enhanced generalization.